ioanmeri/multilingual-website-with-admin/README.md

 # multilingual-website-with-admin

 ## Requirements
-1. The website much have an /admin directory
+1. The website must have an /admin directory
     1. admin users can log in
     1. admin users can sign up with a secret code